owncloud/cdperf/docs/considerations.md

 ### Request Baseline

-Depending on the setup of the whole EFSS system with clients there is a ground noise of requests that happen without any user interaction, mainly through clients that check for availablility of the cloud and sync states.
+Depending on the setup of the whole EFSS system with clients there is a ground noise of requests that happen without any user interaction, mainly through clients that check for availability of the cloud and sync states.
 This must be considered in performance checks.